 grouped by the number of months between their first order and any subsequent order.
 The example also added a

 Cumulative perspective to see the

 cohorts' aggregate growth - look at the results table for more granularity.

 What does this tell us?
 Here, the specific referral source

-Paid search is very valuable in the first month of a customer’s purchasing lifetime, but fails to retain its customer base with repeat revenue.
+Paid search is valuable in the first month of a customer’s purchasing lifetime, but fails to retain its customer base with repeat revenue.
 While

 Direct Traffic starts off at a lower amount, revenue in subsequent months actually accumulates at a similar pace.